 The major with research honors is awarded only to those students who specifically seek it and arrange to complete all of its requirements.
 Careful planning is involved in meeting these requirements, and specified deadlines must be met.

 The staff and faculty involved in the public health-related programs will assist students in any way they can, but it is the individual student’s responsibility to meet the requirements on time.

 The honors thesis is an extensive and substantial report of a project completed during the senior year, but it may be based in part on work performed earlier than this.
 To qualify for honors, a thesis should represent original thought or be an exceptional conceptualization of a problem.

-The thesis must be organized to answer an original question that is answerable through the work done as part of the thesis project.
+The thesis must be organized to answer an original question through the work done as part of the thesis project.

 - “Original” means that the question has not already been asked and answered in existing published work in the same manner as the proposed work.

 - “Answerable” means that the argument and evidence produced and presented by the student could reasonably be thought of as answering the question.

 The thesis must effectively bring original evidence or argument to bear on the question that is being examined.
 The thesis must provide a persuasive written argument explaining to the reader how the work addresses the question posed.